fuzzymuzzi/JET-Cocktails/README.md

 Skipped a router, seemed a bit too overkill for the requirements.
 Went with a true true SPA

+#### React custom hooks

+Allow a dev to effectively use state and other React features without having to write a component class or function for it.
+This allows you to effectively share logic between multiple components with the caveat that they must start with 'use', cannot be used conditionally called (when applied in a component), aswell as that the component used must be a functional component.
+They can be built up on top of eachother aswell, which can be used to allow for some cool compoisitions.
+One could start out with some generic shared functionality and then layer/build more specific shareable logic on the top of that.

+I've used custom hooks here mainly to construct sets of preconfigured api calls. (useXApi) Primarily for grouping the similar apis and their handling together where, applicable.
+I could identify, 2 main groups, being getting and dealing with cocktail data, aswell as getting an dealing with cocktail filter data.

+These more specific custom hooks are in turn built on top of a more generic useFetchApi hook, that knows less about the context that it will be used in.
+Generic code like this, could easiliy be part of a wider generic libary, not necessarily contained within this project, but all that was overkill right now.
+The more generic variant also allows for the overrideing of the call options, with which requests can be tweaked (like alternate caching etc.) on per use basis.

 ### [Grommet components](https://github.com/grommet/grommet))

 The components are easy to use, offer alot of basic functionality out of the box, have great a11y support aswell a couple of utils (like infinite scroller) which I might end up using here.
 I like and prefer it for it's component simplicity aswell as functional focus, which allows a user of the lib to primarily focus on implementing/composing the basic Grommet components into whatever they want to create.
 Their approach is more inline with my own view on how generic component lib should be setup, clear responsability aswell as simple while maintaining flexability.